Sinéad Cusack: Theatre

 In 1990, Cusack, in the role of Masha, joined two of her sisters, Niamh (as Irina) and Sorcha (as Olga), and her father, Cyril Cusack (as Chebutykin) for a well-received production of Anton Chekhov's tragi-comedy The Three Sisters in a new version by Frank McGuinness, directed by Adrian Noble at the Gate Theatre, Dublin before transferring to the Royal Court Theatre in London.
 The production also featured Niamh's husband Finbar Lynch as Solenyi and Lesley Manville as Natasha.
 The production won the three real-life sisters the Irish Life Award in 1992.

-One of her best known stage roles was Our Lady of Sligo by Sebastian Barry in 1998, in which she played the principal role of Mai O'Hara in performances in Ireland, on Broadway and at the National Theatre.
-For this she won the 1998 Evening Standard Theatre Awards for Best Actress, the 1998 Critics' Circle Theatre Award for Best Actress and her fourth Olivier Award nomination for Best Actress.
+One of her best-known stage roles was Our Lady of Sligo by Sebastian Barry in 1998, in which she played the principal role of Mai O'Hara in performances in Ireland, on Broadway and at the National Theatre.
+For this, she won the 1998 Evening Standard Theatre Awards for Best Actress, the 1998 Critics' Circle Theatre Award for Best Actress and her fourth Olivier Award nomination for Best Actress.
 In 2006/7 she starred with Rufus Sewell in Tom Stoppard's Rock 'n' Roll at the Royal Court Theatre in London which transferred to the West End and Broadway, winning Cusack her fifth Olivier Award nomination and her second Tony Award nomination.

 In 2015, Cusack returned to Ireland's Abbey Theatre, where she began her theatre career.
 She appeared in the world première of Mark O'Rowe's play Our Few And Evil Days, acting opposite long-time collaborator Ciarán Hinds.
 She won the Irish Times Theatre Award for Best Actress.

 Film and television

 Cusack starred with Peter Sellers in the film Hoffman (1970).
-She guest starred in an episode of The Persuaders!
+She guest-starred in an episode of The Persuaders!
 (1971), a TV series starring Tony Curtis and Roger Moore, as Jenny Lindley, a wealthy heiress who suspects that a man claiming to be her dead brother is in fact an impostor.
-The Persuaders!, 1971.
-Episode 3, Season 1.
-"Take Seven".
-An extensive list of her works is available at filmreference.com.
-In 1975 she made three appearances in the TV series Quiller as the character 'Roz'.
+In 1975, she made three appearances in the TV series Quiller as the character Rosalind.
+The following year she was featured in the title role of George du Maurier's Trilby (1976), in an adaptation for the BBC's Play of the Month, with Alan Badel as Svengali.